 The prospect of being your own boss—setting your own hours, rates, and deciding on the kind of work you do is exciting—and incredibly daunting!
-We know you got this—but before you can even begin to visualize yourself with a laptop and a margarita sitting in a hammock, there’s a few things to consider.
+We know you got this—but before you can kick back with your laptop working from a hammock, there are a few things to consider.
 Ditching the security of a regular paycheck to enter the dicey and competitive world of freelancing takes guts—and planning!

 1. Do you have enough saved up (or have the financial support) for at least the first 3-6 months of launching your freelance biz?
 This is the most important question to ask yourself as in the beginning, you’ll need some capital to set up your business and, most importantly, get through the lean times before you score your first big gig.
 This will also help make a stable nest egg as you work to drum up clients.
 It’s always good to have a plan for the worst-case scenario, while working for the best!

 2. What’s your budget?
 Making a budget, along with figuring out your projected revenue, is pretty much the second most important thing you need to figure out before embarking on your freelance adventure.
-You give serious thought and research to setting your rates—answering questions like, should you go hourly or per project?
+You should give serious thought when setting your rates—answering questions like, should you go hourly or per project?
 There’s also calculating overhead and the market value of your work—how much do similar products and services out there go for?

 3. Do you have a list of potential clients ready?
 Whether you’re doing graphic design or content marketing, identifying a niche market, or even reaching out to potential clients who may be interested in your services, it's a good idea to map out where your first few gigs may be coming from.